-This catalog provides general information about the School of Arts & Sciences of Montreat College and summarizes important information about the College's policies, requirements for graduation, regulations, and procedures.
+The catalog, published annually, provides general information about the School of Arts & Sciences of Montreat College and summarizes important information about the College's policies, requirements for graduation, regulations, and procedures.
 It is not intended to establish, nor does it establish, a contractual relationship with students.
-Rather, the catalog is published to acquaint students with information that will be helpful to them during their college careers.
+Rather, the catalog is published to acquaint students with information that will be helpful to them during their enrollment at the College.

-It is necessary in the general administration of the College to establish requirements and regulations governing the granting of degrees.
+It is necessary, in the general administration of the College, to establish requirements and regulations governing the granting of degrees.
 Academic advisors, department chairs, and academic staff members are available to aid students in understanding these requirements and regulations.
 However, it is the student's ultimate responsibility to know them and meet/follow them.
 Students are urged to save a copy of this catalog as a reference.

 Changes in curricular requirements may occur during catalog publications.
 Students will be informed of such changes.
 When this occurs, students may follow the requirements in effect at the time they entered Montreat College, or they may petition to follow the changed requirements.
-Students must choose to follow one catalog or the other; they may not pick and Choose from the various requirements outlined in two or more catalogs.
+Students must follow all requirements in a single catalog; they may not pick and choose from the various requirements outlined in two or more catalogs.
 Reasonable substitutions will be made for courses that are discontinued, changed, or offered out of sequence due to unforeseen circumstances.

 Information in the catalog is considered an accurate representation of Montreat College policy as of the date of publication.
 The College reserves the right to make such changes in educational and financial policy as the College's Faculty, Administration and/or Board of Trustees may deem consonant with sound academic and fiscal practice.
-The College has made a good faith effort to avoid typographical errors and other errors in the statements of policy and degree requirements as published.
+The College has made a good faith effort to avoid typographical and content errors in the statements of policy, procedure, and degree requirements as published.
 In any case, erroneous catalog statements do not take precedence over properly adopted policies.
 Please see the College website at www.montreat.edu for the most updated version of the catalog.